More songs that "I AM NOT ASHAMED" to like (What most people call musical guilty pleasures).

 "Mary's Prayer" Meet Danny Wilson

 "I Fell In Love" Carlene Carter (Besides being a great song, Carlene Carter looks like Jennifer Sims, the first girl I ever kissed.
-She is on
+She is on Mad Men some times.)

 "Boy On the Roof" The Outnumbered (A Paisley Underground group singing about life as a gay teen - great fuzztone guitar fiff.
 I first heard this on KSMU in Springfield.)